astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

                 ├── Extensions\
                     └── ApiJsonExtensions.cs            # Helper class containing static methods to load and organize data from JSON file
                 ├── Models\
-                    ├── ApiJson.cd                      # Class for modeling the JSON components to load into the database ├── CheetahContext.cs               # Class for modeling the context of the database in the back-end of our app
+                    ├── ApiJson.cs                      # Class for modeling the JSON components to load into the database ├── CheetahDBContext.cs             # Class for modeling the context of the database in the back-end of our app
                     ├── Collection.cs                   # Class for modeling the 'Collections' table in the database in context to the back-end of our app
                     ├── Endpoint.cs                     # Class for modeling the 'Endpoints' table in the database in context to the back-end of our app
                     ├── LoginResponse.cs                # Class for modeling the response recieved from Accutech's servers when a user attempts to log in